GSP747

 Create the Cloud Build trigger

-Now create a trigger that will respond to commits to the master branch of the repository.
+Now create a trigger that responds to commits to the master branch of the repository.

-- From the command line enter the following command:
+- In the Linux instance shell, enter the following command:

 The Cloud Build service account

-The Cloud Build Service account needs to have permissions to use Firebase to deploy the website.
+The Cloud Build service account must have permissions to use Firebase to deploy the website.

 Test the pipeline

-Now that you have created the pipeline, you can make a change to the site then commit it to see if the change propagates.
+Now that you have created the pipeline, make a change to the site then commit it to see if the change propagates.

 - In the Linux shell enter the command below to move to the repository directory: